simonpartridge86/Chews-App-Frontend/README.md

 ## Project Description

-Chews is a mobile-first web app created by [Simon Partridge](https://github.com/simonpartridge86), [Adam Phasey](https://github.com/AdamPhasey), [Sam Wylie](https://github.com/samsonhumber), [Maurizio Monti](https://github.com/mauriziomonti), [Kunal Shukla](https://github.com/kun-shukla) and [Mino Devito](https://github.com/MagicMino) during the final project at [School of Code](https://www.schoolofcode.co.uk/) bootcamp.
+Chews is a mobile-first web app created by [Simon Partridge](https://github.com/simonpartridge86), [Adam Phasey](https://github.com/AdamPhasey), [Sam Wylie](https://github.com/samsonhumber), [Maurizio Monti](https://github.com/mauriziomonti), [Kunal Shukla](https://github.com/kun-shukla) and [Mino Devito](https://github.com/MagicMino) during our final project month at [School of Code](https://www.schoolofcode.co.uk/) bootcamp.
 We were challenged to come up with an app that solves any problem of our choice in a four-week challenge.

 The problem we identified was decision fatigue around meal/recipe selection, which has been exacerbated by the increased amount of home-cooking during the COVID pandemic and the 2022 cost-of-living crisis.
 This problem can result in a lack of inspiration in the kitchen and sap the joy out of cooking.

-The resulting app, "Chews" is a web app that helps users quickly and easily find a recipe suggestion for their next meal, either at random or based on ingredients in their pantry, greatly reducing any searching or decision-making on their part.
+The resulting app, "Chews" is a web app that helps users quickly and easily find a recipe suggestion for their next meal, either at random or based on ingredients in their pantry, greatly reducing any research or decision-making on their part.

 Please view the app in deployment here: [chews.vercel.app](https://chews.vercel.app/)

 ---

-## Project Skills & Retrospective
+## Skills & Lessons

-This was our second experience of a group project on School of Code, and aimed to apply knowledge gained throughout School of Code bootcamp, as well as getting further experience of the following skills:
+This was our second experience of a group project at School of Code, and aimed to apply knowledge gained throughout School of Code bootcamp, as well as getting further experience of the following skills:

+- Broadening our horizons with additional technologues outside of the bootcamp curriculum scope.
 - Agile methodologies and tools
 - Project planning & management
 - UX/UI design processes